 Ibrahim!
 He is also known as Abraham and Abram (PBUH).
-All three monotheistic religions Judaism, Christianity and Islam view him as model to follow.
-Arabs and Jews today trace their physical ancestry from him through his sons Ishmael and Isaac.
+All three monotheistic religions: Judaism, Christianity and Islam, view him as a model to follow.
+Arabs and Jews today trace their ancestry to him through his sons Ishmael and Isaac.
 He is also important in the line of the prophets because the later prophets build on him.
 So we will look at the sign of Ibraham (PBUH) in several parts.
 Click here to read his first sign in the Qur’an and in the Taurat.

 We see in the ayat from the Qur’an that Ibrahim (PBUH) was to have ‘tribes’ of people coming from him.
 These people were then to have a ‘great Kingdom’.
-But a man must have at least one son before he can have ‘Tribes’ of people, and he must also have a place before these people can have a ‘Great Kingdom’.
+But a man must have at least one son before he can have ‘Tribes’ of people.
+He must also have a place before these people can have a ‘Great Kingdom’.

 Promise to Ibrahim (PBUH)

-The passage from the Taurat (Genesis 12:1-7) shows how Allah was going to unfold this double fulfillment of ‘tribes’ and a ‘Great Kingdom’ coming from Ibrahim (PBUH).
+The passage from the Taurat (Genesis 12:1-7) shows how Allah planned to unfold this double fulfilment of ‘tribes’ and a ‘Great Kingdom’ coming from Ibrahim (PBUH).
 Allah gave him a promise that was a foundation for the future.
 Let us review it further in detail.
 We see that Allah says to Ibrahim:

 2 “I will make you into a great nation,